T. E. Breitenbach: Building a castle

 In 1976, Breitenbach began constructing by hand a small castle, on land given him by his father.
 The first stage was an octagon and tower, inspired by the 1848 Victorian-era book The Octagon House by Orson Fowler.
 Fowler recommended the octagon as an ideal and economical shape for a house.
 For Breitenbach, it was also suited to a castle.
 In 1987 he added a large studio addition.
 Breitenbach quarried stones (some as long as 12 feet) from a nearby creek, cut trees for lumber, and salvaged a collapsing carriage barn for beams and siding.
 He forged iron hardware, made leaded-glass windows, furniture, carvings, tilework, and a fresco, so that many of the arts would be represented.

 Hieronymus, A Musical Fantasy

 Hieronymus, A Musical Fantasy is an original musical with music, lyrics, and book by Breitenbach about Hieronymus Bosch "An artist with a 'too-large' imagination".
-The musical was staged and made its world premiere at Proctors Theater in Schenectady New York in 2016 for the purpose of filming it for public television.
+The musical was staged and made its world premiere at Proctors Theater in Schenectady New York in 2016.
+It was filmed and is available to watch on PBS.

 Other art forms

-Breitenbach has written an illustrated fantasy novel and a book of painting secrets, composed music for films produced by his son, and written two musicals, including Hieronymus, A Musical Fantasy a partly autobiographical story about medieval fantasy artist Hieronymus Bosch and his over-active imagination.
+Breitenbach has written books, including an illustrated fantasy novel "Grumparar's the New Creatures", "Proverbidioms, All the Answers and Trivia", and a book of local ghost stories.
+He composed music for films produced by his son, and has written two musicals, including Hieronymus, A Musical Fantasy a partly autobiographical story about medieval fantasy artist Hieronymus Bosch and his over-active imagination, and "Little Black Boxes" a magical and charming show.